John W. Betz, Ph.D.

 MITRE Fellow Emeritus

-John Betz has contributed to modernizing the Global Positioning System (GPS), devising new signal modulations used on GPS and other satellite-based navigation systems while also developing new theory to describe receiver performance.
+John Betz, MITRE Fellow Emeritus, has contributed to modernizing the Global Positioning System (GPS), devising new signal modulations used on GPS and other satellite-based navigation systems while also developing new theory to describe receiver performance.
 He served as a leader and technical contributor for the design of the military's GPS M-code signal for satellite navigation.

-He has served as chair of the Air Force Scientific Advisory Board, and serves on the National Space-Based Positioning, Navigation, and Timing Advisory Board.
-Among other awards and recognitions, Betz is a Fellow of the Institute of Navigation and a Fellow of IEEE and has been inducted into the GPS Hall of Fame.
+In 2026 Betz was appointed to the Department of War Science, Technology, and Innovation Board.
+Betz has previously served as chair of the Air Force Scientific Advisory Board, the National Space-Based Positioning, Navigation, and Timing Advisory Board, and was a consultant on several Defense Science Board tasks.
+Among other awards and recognitions, Betz is a fellow of both the Institute of Navigation and the Royal Institute of Navigation and is a Life Fellow of IEEE.
+He is also in the GPS Hall of Fame.